 Keurig Dr Pepper was formed in July 2018 from the acquisition of Dr Pepper Snapple Group by coffee company Keurig Green Mountain for around $21bn in cash and shares.
 It is the world's third biggest carbonated soft drinks marketer behind Coca-Cola and PepsiCo, and also the US market leader in single serve home coffeemakers.
 Dr Pepper is the #4 carbonated beverage brand in the US; Snapple is among the leaders in the iced tea segment.
 In addition, the group controls a portfolio of more than 50 other products, including 7 Up (in North America only), Mott's, Canada Dry, A&W root beer, Mexican bottled water Penafiel and local rights to the Schweppes brand.
 It acquired "new age" beverage business Bai Brands in 2016, and also handles distribution under contract for several other well-known third party brands including Vita Coco, AriZona and Evian.
 However, the soft drinks business now operates solely in North America and the Caribbean.
 It was previously a division of global confectionery and drinks company Cadbury Schweppes.
 That group began a sell-off of its soft drinks operation at the end of the 1990s.
 An initial deal to transfer the business to Coca-Cola was partly blocked by regulators, forcing Cadbury to sell off its drinks units in several separate transactions.
 The final stage of the disposal, spinning off Dr Pepper Snapple as an independent company, was completed in 2008.
 Combined sales in 2017 for the Keurig and Dr Pepper companies were $11.0bn, with net income of $1.1bn.
 Reported revenues (with a part year contribution from DPSG) were $7.4bn.
 The former Dr Pepper Snapple business contributed around two-thirds of revenues.
-Keurig's Bob Gamgort is CEO of the merged group.
+Keurig's Bob Gamgort is chairman & CEO of the merged group.
 Though still publicly quoted, the company is majority controlled by the private investment group JAB Holdings.

 Which agencies handle advertising for Keurig Dr Pepper?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Keurig Dr Pepper?
 See Soft Drinks Sector for other companies

 Account assignments & selected contact information